Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 }
 ```

-> - For more info, you can refer to Facebook's official doc, [Take Thread Control](https://developers.facebook.com/docs/messenger-platform/handover-protocol/take-thread-control)
+> - For more information, you can refer to Facebook's official doc, [Take Thread Control](https://developers.facebook.com/docs/messenger-platform/handover-protocol/take-thread-control)

 The Request Thread Control API allows a `Secondary Receiver` to notify the `Primary Receiver` that it wants control of the chat.
 The `Primary Receiver` can then take control of the chat if necessary, then pass control to the `Secondary Receiver` that sent the request.
 An optional metadata string may also be sent in the request.